8gears/do/README.md

 ## Installation

-The simplest way to use `Do` is to copy and paste the `do.sh` code into your project.
+The simplest way to use `Do` is to copy and paste the `do.sh` code into your project and extend it as needed.

 ## How To Contribute